How to keep a healthy weight

 - Decide on a cue: Performing each tip at a similar time in your everyday routine will make it easier to turn the tip into a habit.
 Choose a point in your daily routine that will remind you to do the tip.
 For example, you might decide to always eat a piece of fruit at lunch time, or take the stairs instead of the lift when you enter your workplace each morning.

 - Plan ahead: Spend some time now planning how you will fit the tips into your daily routine.
 For example, think about how to include the extra walking into your day.
 Making a plan increases your chances of doing something.

 - Be prepared: Do you need to do anything differently, for example pack walking shoes.

 - Keep going: Do as many of the tips as you can each day.
 For each tip, doing it at a similar point in your everyday routine will make it easier to turn the tip into a habit.
 For example, you might decide to always have a piece of fruit at lunch time.

 - Track your progress: Record-keeping increases success in developing healthy habits.
 Use the Ten Top Tips tick sheet to record if you do each tip.
 Keep this up until the tips become automatic.

 How can I help my children keep their weight healthy?

 Often, children who are overweight need adult support to be able to make healthy changes to eating and activity.
-Body weight is a sensitive issue but an important one to discuss.
-Children as young as 5 can be unhappy about their weight and may need your help.

 One important way of encouraging your children to lead a healthy lifestyle is to set a good example yourself.
 Try to get the whole family involved in healthy living.
 Keep a healthier selection of food at home, make time for healthy family meals together, and do activities together that everyone enjoys like walking, cycling or skating.